Dismissed During the Probation Period

 Conciliation conferences are typically held over the phone and are essentially a negotiation to seek a remedy, that is, the outcome you are seeking, which may be compensation, reinstatement, payment of accrued entitlements, or anything else relevant.
 Conciliation conferences are a voluntary process for both employees and employers, but employers often do participate, especially if you have engaged a representative.

 A conciliator from the Fair Work Commission is also in attendance, with the role of facilitating discussion and negotiation between the parties, potentially suggesting settlement options.
 The parties must agree on the settlement outcome, and no decision is made by the Fair Work Commission at this stage.
 However, you can maximize your chances of settling by engaging a representative to speak on your behalf and negotiate your case for you.

-Timelines for lodging a dismissal or general protections claim
+Timelines for lodging a dismissal or general protection claim

-Whether it is a unfair dismissal claim or a general protections claim there is very strict 21 days to lodge a application.
-Lodge the application to the Fair work Commission at the first available opportunity within the 21 days.
-Its not 21 days from when you get your final payout.
-Or your dismissal letter, its from you’ve been informed you have been dismissed.
+Whether it is an unfair dismissal claim or a general protections claim there is a very strict 21 days to lodge an application.
+Lodge the application to the Fair Work Commission at the first available opportunity within 21 days.
+It’s not 21 days from when you get your final payout.
+Or your dismissal letter, it’s from you’ve been informed you have been dismissed.

-Further information about process in dismissals, click here
+For further information about the process of dismissals, click here

-Considering lodging a general protections or unfair dismissal claim, click here
+Considering lodging a general protection or unfair dismissal claim, click here

 Unfair dismissal, getting your job back, click here